 John barreled into the room and slapped a round of sloppy high-fives, spilling beer in his wake.
 “What’s going on, party people?” he yelled.

 We know exactly what’s going on, the stage is set, all the players are in place.
 When it comes time for John to speak, we know the who and the why and the how of the situation.

 That’s what we do as human beings.
 We see, interpret and react.
-Why should our characters or our storytellers be any different?
+Why should our action writing reflect something different?

-There’s something I want to say, just in case there’s anyone out there waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.
+There’s some writing encouragement I want to get out there, just in case there’s anyone waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.

 You’d be surprised by how many people write or type something and think they’ve created a permanent thing.
 Ideally, your words will be permanent in the form of a printed book someday.
-However, until you get to that stage, every single word you write is very malleable, deletable, inflatable, and very much alive.
+However, until you get to that stage, here’s some inspiration for writing: Every single word you write is very malleable, deletable, inflatable, and very much alive.

 I get questions along these lines ALL THE TIME: